 Many of the world’s foremost singers, among them Renée Fleming, Susan Graham, Thomas Hampson, Ben Heppner, Jessye Norman, Samuel Ramey, Frederica von Stade, Deborah Voigt and Dolora Zajick, have received awards from the MONC, and approximately 100 former auditioners appear in Metropolitan Opera productions each season.

-The MONC Florida District holds auditions for up to 40 singers in the Orlando, Florida area each year on a Saturday in January, at Trinity Preparatory School in Winter Park.
+The MONC Florida District holds auditions for up to 40 singers in the Orlando, Florida area each year at Trinity Preparatory School in Winter Park.

 Winners of the District Auditions advance to their Region Finals (with Florida winners advancing to New Orleans’ Gulf Coast Region), where they compete to win a trip to New York to participate in the National Semi-Finals, a competition held on the stage of the Metropolitan Opera.